 A productivity application suite refers to a set of integrated applications that provides several different types of functionality, such as word processing and spreadsheets.
 Typically, each application within the suite has a similar interface, and many features are provided by two or more applications in the suite.
-Productivity applications covered in this section are Microsoft Office and OpenOffice.
+Recommendations for securing productivity application suites include: